Frequently Asked Questions

 What is the most important factor when admitting a student into the program?

 As an undergraduate training program, our applicant pool is diverse in experience, education, and exposure.
 We look for applicants who demonstrate talent and potential as well as a readiness to study their craft in New York City.
-Many factors in the audition process contribute to our decision.
+Many factors in the audition and interview process contribute to our decision.

 How many theater/musical theater shows does Pace put up a year?

 There are between 40 and 50 performance opportunities for Pace students each year.
-Pace Performing Arts produces 4 full-length musicals, 4 full-length plays, and 2 major dance performances every year.
+Pace Performing Arts produces 4 full-length musicals, at least 4 full-length plays, and 2 major dance performances every year.
 The department also supports student directing projects and has two student-run theater organizations that produce around 12 performing opportunities each year.
 Additional programming each year includes: Pace New Musicals, Directors’ Festival, New Works Initiative (NWI), and the Pace Performing Arts Masters Series.

 What are the sizes of the BFA Musical Theater & the BFA Acting programs?